 But what exactly is a food and beverage director?
 And how do you become one?
 Let’s take a look.

-The role of a food and beverage director
+The role of a Director of food and beverage

 Food and beverage director jobs come with responsibilities both broad and numerous.
 You are essentially driving the entire culinary operation of your establishment, be it a hotel, a restaurant or any other food service operation.
 You craft the dining experience for your guests, and your job is to make it as pleasurable and memorable as possible.